juliabrowne/inhabitent-website/themes/inhabitent-theme/README.md

 ## Project Description

 Inhabitent is Vancouver's lead imaginary camping supply store.
 The custom theme created for them includes a custom post type ("products") and a custom taxonomy ("product type"), as well as a custom widget that lets the client to set their business hours.
-The "about" page is also client-friendly, allowing the client to upload their own banner image through the WordPress backend, and the addition of a "journal" means that the company can now easily make blog posts to showcase their products and spread their message.
+The "about" page is also client-friendly, allowing the client to upload their own banner image through the WordPress backend.
+The addition of a "journal" means that the company can now easily make blog posts to showcase their products and spread their message.

 ###Tools Used